ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

 - Usually, when we pass one function as an argument we refer to it as a `'callback'`

-- **IMPORTANT: when you're passing a function as a callback, make sure not to use ()**
+- IMPORTANT:
-  - (with parenthesis, you're actually passing the result of calling that function)
+  - when you're passing a function as a callback, make sure not to use ()

 - When and why any function would be postponed/delayed in the real world?